 My first experience baking with einkorn occurred after I received a thoughtful gift of, among other things, einkorn flour and wheat berries.
 I was delighted when I ground the einkorn into flour and saw how light and white it was.

-I was thrilled to see that my family thoroughly enjoyed the soaked waffles made with fresh einkorn flour.
-It was my first einkorn dish!
-Ever since they have asked me to use only that flour.
+I was thrilled to see that my family thoroughly enjoyed the soaked waffles made with freshly ground einkorn flour.

-Better digestion means better absorption of nutrients, so einkorn surpassed the competition in that category.
+Better digestion means better absorption of nutrients, so einkorn surpasses the competition in that category as well.

 The first thing I noticed when I ground einkorn into flour for the first time was how much smaller a grain of einkorn is compared with a grain of modern wheat.
 They are about half the size!

-In addition, the telltale crease on one side of a grain of modern wheat is absent from a grain of einkorn.
 The reason for the differences is that over the centuries, the genetics of wheat gradually changed due to human cultivation practices.

-Year after year, farmers selected the seeds at harvest time that suited the goal of higher yields and more gluten.
-This worked best for big farms and larger-scale agriculture, production, and distribution of wheat products.
+Year after year, farmers selected the seeds at harvest time that suited the goal of higher yields and MORE gluten.

 Spelt, an heirloom wheat, is the result of hybridization between cultivated emmer and another wild grass.
-Thus, it contains six sets of chromosomes.
-Modern wheat is a descendant of spelt.
+Thus, spelt contains six sets of chromosomes.

 As you can see, einkorn is the purest and most ancient form of wheat available.
-It has only 2 sets of chromosomes with a very different composition of gluten.
-This form is easier to digest for many with non-genetic gluten intolerance.
+With only 2 sets of chromosomes, a very different composition of gluten, and low bran, it is the most digestible form of wheat for baking at home.

-Where to Source the Best Quality Einkorn
+Where to Source Quality Einkorn

 The only downside of einkorn is that it is not widely available and tends to be more expensive than other types of wheat.
 It is still quite new to the North American market.

-Have you tried einkorn wheat yet? Â If so, what observations have you made about this ancient, unhybridized wheat?
+Have you tried einkorn wheat yet?
+If so, what observations have you made about this ancient, unhybridized wheat?

 Excellent points Becky.
 It pays to buy the best for the foundational foods, and I believe wheat is one of these.
 Wheat in its natural state like what einkorn is a beautiful thing.